Ignition Interlock Device (IID)

 If your Missouri driving privilege is not currently under a 5- or 10-year denial, the camera and GPS features are not required unless ordered by the court.

 After installation of the IID, you are required to report to a certified IID installer each month for maintenance to ensure the device is working properly.
 The manufacturer will also download information from the device to create a "monthly monitoring report" to check for any violations you may have.

 NOTE: In addition to the IID requirements explained above, a court may impose other requirements, such as an IID period longer than six months.
 If you are convicted of failing to have an IID installed as required by law, your driving privilege will be revoked for one year.
 A second offense requires driving privileges to be revoked for five years.

 If your monthly monitoring reports show a violation of the device, you will be required to maintain the device on your vehicle for an additional period of time:

-If you have any questions or concerns about IID violations reported to the Department by the IID manufacturer, you must contact the manufacturer.
+If you have any questions or concerns about an IID violation, you must contact the device manufacturer.